kaichiinoue/Kaichi_Portflio/README.md

 - Predicting Data Scientists salary based on their features
 - used data science packages such as numpy, pandas, statsmodels.api.
 - conducted some EDA to fit into the model.
+- built a model that can predict a salary of a data scientist based on their features